yorman431/dimsum-tickets/README.md

 - Create your file in `src/YourDSComponent/YourTicketID`
 - Add the file's path to `src/tickets.js`
 - Test your changes in localhost
+- Option 1 (master)
   - Push your branch and create the PR against **master**
   - Once merged it will automatically be deployed to https://dasm30.github.io/dimsum-tickets/
+- Option 2 (develop)
+  - Push your changes to develop no need for a PR (if you're a collaborator)
+  - Automatic deployment will go to https://dimsum-tickets.herokuapp.com/